 One of the benefits of being a Luther student is that you get a Norse Apps account, which includes email.
 You’ll need it for classes, clubs, friends, work study, and other parts of college life.
 Norse Apps is so central that it needs to be well protected — for your benefit and for the community at large.
 Aside from a good password, you’ll also need to turn on Google 2-Step Verification.

-You must enable it by the last day to add full semester classes for your first semester at Luther (on/before September 8, 2017).
-If you don’t enable 2-Step Verification in time, your account will be suspended and you will need to visit the Technology Help Desk.
+If you don't enable 2-Step Verification in time, your account will be suspended and you will need to visit the Technology Help Desk.

 Google 2-Step Verification is an extra layer of security for your Norse Apps account.
 It’s designed to stop a hacker who obtained your password.
 When prompted, you’ll need to verify your identity with another method, like typing a code sent to your phone.
 You’ll be prompted every 30 days on your own devices and every time you use a new device, such as a Luther lab computer.
 You get to choose how you’d like to verify your identify.